manuelkiessling/nodebeginner.org/code/playground/README.md

 ## Running the project

-In order to provide a working application to the end user, three runtime components are required: a build of the React/Redux application, a build of the SSR server application, and, for now, a mock API server application.
+In order to provide a working application to the end user, three runtime components are required: a build of the client-side React/Redux application, a build of the SSR server application, and, for now, a mock API server application.

 ### Locally